 Book an all inclusive holiday

-Some tourists love an all inclusive holiday, others are not so keen.
+Some travellers love an all inclusive holiday, others are not so keen.
 But however you feel about them, it can be a good alternative when it comes to cutting down on costs.
 Not having to eat and drink out all the time keeps you on budget.
 Other activities might even be included in your all inclusive price.
 From water sports like sailing, snorkelling or surfing to on-land activities like cycling, some resorts will give you these opportunities included in the price.
 Of course, another misconception is that you end up spending all your time at your all inclusive resort, but that doesn’t have to be the case.
 You can explore outside of hotel grounds whenever you wish and dive head first into the local culture, too!

 Buy a city pass

 Certain attractions can cost a fortune, plus travel on top of that, making sightseeing an expensive task.
 When you add food, flights and accommodation, it all seems to add up to an unnecessary amount.
 Seeing the country you’re visiting is very much a vital part for many tourists and rightly so.
 If you invest in a city pass you can pay one single price and gain entry into numerous attractions.
 These passes add convenience to the low-price tag as well because some may even allow you to skip long queues.

 Collect frequent flyer points Even though sometimes it might feel pointless to collect points, as you need a significant amount to reap any rewards, there’s nothing wrong with signing up regardless and collecting air miles.
 If you travel a lot, eventually, you could get a free flight, discounts and upgrades.
 Most airlines have a club you can join to collect points, too!